prometheus-net/prometheus-net/README.md

 {
   // Automatic unpublishing will not occur while this lease is held.
-  // This will also reset any existing expiration timer for this document provider. using var lease = inProgress.AcquireLease(out var metric, documentProvider);
+  // This will also reset any existing expiration timer for this document provider. using var lease = inProgressHandle.AcquireLease(out var metric, documentProvider);

   using (metric.TrackInProgress())
       DoDocumentProcessingWork();